-Midterm and final exams are open book & lecture notes, calculators and computers can be used.
+There will be midterm and final exams.
 The date of a midterm exam will be announced a couple of weeks before.

-- The comprehensive final exam during Finals' week will cover the course materials. - The midterm and final exams must be completed individually, in accordance with the NJIT Honor Code. - Use the HW format for presenting solutions of exam problems. - Each exam problem will be graded independently (up to 5 points). - A missed exam will be averaged into the final grade as zero, unless an excuse is obtained.
+- The comprehensive final exam during Finals' week will cover the course materials. - The midterm and final exams must be completed individually, in accordance with the NJIT Honor Code. - Use the assignment format for presenting solutions of exam problems. - Each exam problem will be graded independently (up to 5 points). - A missed exam will be averaged into the final grade as zero, unless an excuse is obtained.
 Excuses are granted only for very serious circumstances attested to by the NJIT Dean of Student Office.
 A student who has been excused will be required to take a makeup exam. - In the case of an excused absence from the final examination, a student will receive an incomplete grade until a make-up exam is completed.